p3zo/chord-progressions/README.md

 To upgrade the version and trigger a new release, use `bump-my-version bump minor chord_progressions/__init__.py`.

-### Docs

 The documentation uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to build a static site from Markdown files.
 Use `mkdocs serve` to start a live preview server of the site that automatically rebuilds upon saving.
-Use `mkdocs build` to build the site.
+Build the site with `mkdocs build` and deploy with `mkdocs gh-deploy`.

 ### TODO